Desert Varnish: What Is It and How Does it Form?

 Hiking the labyrinthine canyons and corridors of the desert southwest invokes an air of awe and mystery.
-Along the course of your canyon hiking vacation, you will likely discover a puzzle that has baffled naturalists since the time of Charles Darwin.
-Along the walls and atop the boulders along your route, you might notice a dark coating ranging from a dark brown rust to a polished gunmetal blue.
-This coating is broadly known as desert varnish or desert patina.
+If you take a hiking vacation into the depths of the Grand Canyon or the slot canyons of Southern Utah, you will likely discover a puzzle that has baffled naturalists since the time of Charles Darwin.
+On the walls and atop the boulders along the trail, you might notice a dark coating.
+The color of this coating, known as desert varnish or patina, ranges from dark brown rust to a polished gunmetal blue.

 How is desert varnish useful?

 Even though the major components of desert varnish are manganese and iron, the coating is generally too thin to be mined in any useful fashion.
-But, there are other trace elements that become trapped in the clay particles that scientists can study to investigate changes in Earth’s climate, and the layering formation of desert varnish provides a reliable timestamp to date these changes.
+But, there are other trace elements that become trapped in the clay particles.
+Scientists can study these trace elements to investigate changes in Earth’s climate because the layering formation of the Colorado Plateau provides a reliable timestamp to date any changes.
 For example, wetter environmental conditions form more manganese-rich layers and drier periods, more iron-rich layers.
-Some scientists also speculate that there may be desert varnish on some Martian rocks, suggesting that there may be active colonies of these microbes or at least fossilized evidence of this extreme form of alien life.
+Some scientists also speculate that Martian rocks may contain desert varnish, suggesting alien life in the form of active colonies of microbes — or at least fossilized evidence.

 Does all desert varnish look the same?

 Some desert varnish may appear as a dull black or rusty brown coating.
 Some may have a glassy blue sheen.
 Generally, the blacker the varnish coating, the higher the concentration of manganese.
 When desert varnish appears glossy or shiny, it has been coated with a hardened gel-like coating of silica that leaches out of the rock.